onix-informatika/json_schema/README.md

 ### Asynchronous Creation, with custom remote $refs:

-If you have nested $refs that are either non-HTTP URIs or non-publicly-accessible HTTP $refs, you can supply an `RefProviderAsync` to `createSchemaAsync`, and perform any custom logic you need.
+If you have nested $refs that are either non-HTTP URIs or non-publicly-accessible HTTP $refs, you can supply an async `RefProvider` to `createSchemaAsync`, and perform any custom logic you need.

 #### Example